Quantum metrology with linear Lie algebra parameterisations: Lie algebras and quantum dynamics

-The commutator $[A,B]$ is a linear operator.
+The commutator $[A,B]$ is a linear function of both arguments $A$ and $B$.
 This means we should be able to use matrix algebra to simplify its computation.
 This leads to the \emph{adjoint representation} of the Lie algebra.
 Suppose we have an $n$-dimensional Lie algebra, with basis $\{X_1,\ldots,X_n\}$.
 We can represent $X_j$ as a vector in $\mathbb{R}^n$, where the $j$th element is one and all other elements are zero.
-For example if our algebra is $\{\sigma_x,\sigma_y,\sigma_z\}$, in this representation we have
+For example if our algebra is $\{\sigma_x,\sigma_y,\sigma_z\}$, in this representation we have:

 and hence a linear combination is: